jonnyascott/jonnyascott.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Machine Learning PhD student at <a href='https://ist.ac.at/home'>Institute of Science and Technology Austria (ISTA)</a>.
+I'm a Machine Learning PhD student at <a href='https://ist.ac.at/home'>Institute of Science and Technology Austria (ISTA)</a>.

 I work on Federated Learning under the supervision of <a href='https://cvml.ista.ac.at/'> Professor Christoph Lampert</a>.